 Annual Renewal

-Follow-up reviews are required for several of the bodies that review studies initially.
-Generally the review cycle is once a year, but it is sometimes more frequent.
+Follow-up reviews are required for several oversight committees.
+Generally the review cycle is once a year, but it may be more frequent.
 Below you'll find information about some of the review processes you may encounter during the conduct of a study.

 Institutional Review Board (IRB)